 This bill would take effect immediately as an urgency statute.

-Status: Unanimously passed the Assembly and is pending in the Senate Labor Committee.
+Status: Unanimously passed the Assembly, and unanimously passed the Senate Labor Committee and is pending in the Senate Appropriations Committee.

 Effect of an Employer's Failure to Provide Requested Unemployment Insurance-Related Records (AB 1066)